 Hear us here.
 The recording is Sumsion’s anthem They that go down to the sea in ships sung in Durham Cathedral in March 2015.

 We sing the Cathedral services about six times a year when the Cathedral Choir is on holiday.
 This is a vital part of our work.
-It enables us to sing a great range of music, because on each of these Sundays we sing at the morning service and again at Evensong.
-Evensong allows us to perform the most beautiful music composed for the Anglican Church.
-In return, the cathedral allows us to rehearse in the lovely Song School, with its famous murals by Phoebe Traquair.
+It enables us to sing a great range of music; on each of these Sundays we sing at the morning service and again at Evensong.
+Evensong allows us to perform some of the most beautiful music composed for the Church.
+In return, the Cathedral allows us to rehearse in the lovely Song School, with its famous murals by Phoebe Traquair.
 These important and glorious works are only very rarely open to the public.
 A very small section of the murals is in the image at the top of this page.

 Rehearsal and performance terms run from early September to December and January to June with a long summer break: equivalent to university semesters.
-Our concerts take place in December and June.
-We sing the services in the cathedral on various dates: usually in September, October, January, February, March and May.
-Our arrangement with the cathedral allows us to keep our subscription low: £70 for a year and £40 for half a year.
+Our concerts usually take place in December and June.
+We sing the services in the Cathedral on various dates: usually in September, October, January, February, March and May.

 The Chapter House Singers is a member of Making Music, an organisation representing and supporting amateur music and promoting musical societies throughout the UK.
 See www.makingmusic.org.uk/ .
 Registered Scottish Charity.
 Ref: SC025545